rubrikinc/rubrik-powershell-sdk/README.md

-# rubrik-powershell-sdk ALPHA RELEASE
+# rubrik-powershell-sdk

-Thank you for participating in the Alpha Release of the Rubrik PowerShell SDK.
+Thank you for using the Rubrik PowerShell SDK.
-This SDK is currently in Alpha and is not supported by Rubrik and not intended for customer use.

-> Please use this SDK at your own risk.

 We rely on your feedback to improve the SDK !